The seven waves of Devil’s Rock

 Anyway, there are many inconsistencies among historians regarding the origin of the word Imourane.
 In the meanwhile, Imourane gathers both surfers and marriage seekers and no one bothers about historical accuracy.
 The rock remains wrapped in mysteries.

-At Tayyu, we have a short hike with a wide view right on Devil’s rock.
-The place does evoke a mixture of feelings.
+In Tayyu, we have designed a hike for people looking for an easy and short walk, with a wide view right on this rock.
+The view does evoke a mixture of feelings.
 When we stare at the rock from the top of the hill, we can almost feel the spirits, the fights, the desperate girls and a mixture of myth and reality.

 – You may also like –